-The Academic Support Center, located on the second floor of the John Stewart Memorial Library, offers a variety of learning support services to Wilson College students.
+The Academic Support Center, located on the first floor of Thomson Hall, offers a variety of learning support services to Wilson College students.
 These services include: writing lab assistance with written assignments; Returning to Learning workshops for incoming Adult Degree Programs students; in-class and supplemental workshops on study skills, note-taking, time management, test-taking and research paper documentation; and resource materials on academic writing and study skills, college success, etc. Disability support and peer tutoring services are also coordinated through the ASC center.